-Machine learning can enhance relationship intelligence in CRM systems to help sales teams better understand their customers.
+Machine learning can enhance relationship intelligence in CRM systems to help sales teams better understand their customers and make a connection with them.
 Combined with machine learning, a company’s CRM can analyze past actions that lead to a conversion or customer satisfaction feedback.
 It can also be used to learn how to predict which products and services will sell the best and how to shape marketing messages to those customers.

 The Future of Data Mining and Machine Learning

 As we amass more data, the demand for advanced data mining and machine learning techniques will force the industry to evolve in order to keep up.
-We’ll likely see more overlap between data mining and machine learning as the two intersect to enhance the collection and usability of large amounts of data.
+We’ll likely see more overlap between data mining and machine learning as the two intersect to enhance the collection and usability of large amounts of data for analytics purposes.

 According to reporting from Bio IT World, the future of data mining points to predictive analysis, as we’ll see advanced analytics across industries like medical research.
 Scientists will be able to use predictive analysis to look at factors associated with a disease and predict which treatment will work the best.

 We’re just scratching the surface of what machine learning can do and how it will spread to help scale our analytical abilities and improve our technology.
 According to reporting from Geekwire, as our billions of machines become connected, everything from hospitals to factories to highways can be improved with IoT technology that can learn from other machines.